In this article:

 NOTE.
 If a request is executed only from the container, perhaps, proxy services (nginx, ingres of cluster, and so on) work incorrectly.
 To detect such a service, send a request to each proxy level. if the request is not executed from the container, check timeouts.

 Timeouts specified on the proxy server and the framework, should correspond to the actual time of request execution.
-Check the set timeouts on the proxy server before the cluster, on the cluster (Ingress Controller) and in the data source.
+Check the set timeouts at the proxy server before the cluster, in the cluster (Ingress Controller) and in the data source.
 If timeouts are specified correctly, check cluster events.

 Checking Cluster Events